Adaptive Backtracking Line Search: Adaptive backtracking

-We define the \emph{violation} of \cref{ineq:Armijo} as
+We define the \emph{violation} of \eqref{ineq:Armijo} as

-where \(\epsilon > 0\) is a small factor that prevents numerical errors that may occur in the computation of \(v(\alpha_{k})\) from spreading to \(\hat{\rho}(v(\alpha_{k}))\).
-Although \eqref{def:adaptive_rho_armijo} is parameterized by \(\epsilon\) and \(\rho\), for each method that we fix the same \(\rho\) and \( \epsilon\) on all experiments, effectively making \cref{alg:ABLS} parameter free.
-We use our adaptive BLS procedure to find suitable step sizes for three standard base methods: gradient descent (GD), Nesterov's accelerated gradient descent (AGD) \citep{Nesterov1983} and Adagrad \citep{Duchi2011}.
+where \(\epsilon > 0\) is a small factor that prevents occasional numerical errors in \(v(\alpha_{k})\) from spreading to \(\hat{\rho}(v(\alpha_{k}))\).
+Although \eqref{def:adaptive_rho_armijo} is parameterized by \(\epsilon\) and \(\rho\), for each method we fix their values on all experiments, effectively making \cref{alg:ABLS} parameter free.
+We use our adaptive BLS procedure to find suitable step-sizes for three standard base methods: gradient descent (GD), Nesterov's accelerated gradient descent (AGD) \citep{Nesterov1983} and Adagrad \citep{Duchi2011}.
 The standard implementations that we use for these algorithms are given in \cref{subsec:app-log-reg-methods}.
 Incorporating line search into GD and Adagrad is straightforward, but the case of AGD merits further comment.

-\paragraph{Backtracking and AGD.} Unlike GD, AGD is not necessarily a monotone method with respect to the function value in the sense that \(F(x_{k} + \alpha_k d_k) \leq F(x_{k})\) need not hold.
-But it is a \emph{multistep} method, one of which is a GD step, and therefore line search can help to compute the step size for this step or, equivalently, to estimate the Lipschitz constant \(L\).
-If the estimate of \(L\) (step size \(\alpha_{k}\)) satisfies \eqref{ineq:Armijo} with \(c=1/2\) and is increasingly multiplied (resp., divided) by a lower bounded positive geometric factor, then AGD with line search enjoys essentially the same theoretical guarantees of AGD tuned with constant parameters.
-We also consider AGD with line search where the initial step sizes in each iteration are fixed.
-Then, unless some variant such as \citep{Scheinberg2014} is used, the theoretical guarantees are not necessarily preserved when AGD is combined with ``restarting'' line search.
+\paragraph{Backtracking and AGD.} Unlike GD, AGD is not necessarily a monotone method in the sense that \(F(x_{k} + \alpha_k d_k) \leq F(x_{k})\) need not hold.
+But AGD is a \emph{multistep} method, one being a GD step, for which line search can help to compute a step-size or, equivalently, to estimate the Lipschitz constant \(L\).
+If the estimate of \(L\) satisfies \eqref{ineq:Armijo} with \(c=1/2\) and is increasingly multiplied by a lower bounded positive geometric factor, then AGD with line search enjoys essentially the same theoretical guarantees of AGD tuned with constant parameters.
+We also consider AGD with memoryless line search with fixed predetermined initial step-sizes.
+Then, unless some variant such as \cite{Scheinberg2014} is used, the theoretical guarantees are not necessarily preserved when AGD is combined with memoryless line search.
 For some values of \(\rho\), however, we find empirically that not only does the resulting method converge, but it does so much faster than the monotone line search variant, which in turn typically converges faster than AGD tuned with a pre-computed estimate \(\bar{L}\) (see~\cref{sec:app-logreg-monotone}.)